Carpet beetles can cause significant damage to textiles and natural fibres in your home before you even realise there's a problem.

 Notice unusual shedding or thinning on your wool, silk, or fur fabrics?
 This could be the work of carpet beetle larvae.
 This is because they like to feed on natural materials which contain the digestible animal protein keratin.

-If you find holes in stored away clothing, daily wear or in pieces of fabric such as carpets or throws it's a sign that carpet beetles may be feasting.
-We tend to find carpet beetle larvae chewing holes through the fabric whereas moth larvae are more likely to graze along the surface.
+If you find holes in stored away clothing, daily wear or in pieces of fabric such as carpets or bed throws, it's a sign that carpet beetles may be feasting.
+We tend to find carpet beetle larvae chewing holes through the fabric, whereas moth larvae are more likely to graze along the surface.

 Look for these tiny, grain-like faecal pellets and shed skins from larvae around infested areas.
 We typically find these close to potential food sources.
 This includes hidden in closets or drawers, under heavy furniture or in curtains and cushions.